Evidence-Based Assessment Framework for Assistive Technology The MPT and MATCH-ACES Assessments

 The primary focus of this book is to educate the reader on the Matching Person and Technology (MPT) model and assessment process that will guide the reader on consumer-centered assistive technology assessment and outcome measures designed to be used for individuals of all ages and all types of disabilities.
 The first section of the book introduces the MPT and Matching Assistive Technology and CHild (MATCH) assessment process and discusses key documents that align with the assessments including the International Classification of Functioning, Disability, and Health and the Occupational Therapy Framework III.

 The second section of the book focuses on the international emphasis of the MPT and MATCH assessments.
-At present there are eight countries that are represented in this section.
+At present, there are eight countries that are represented in this section.
 Each chapter includes information on the assessment translations (with access to copies if available or at least access on how to obtain copies).
 The authors discuss research on the use of the assessment within their country to support the assessment use.
-Lastly a case scenario is discussed in each chapter to provide the reader with an example of how the assessment was used with an actual consumer.
-The last section of the book includes a focus on outcome studies in the areas of early childhood, education (primary secondary, and post-secondary), work, and functional independence.
-This section provides the reader insight on how to outline outcome measures within the MPT and MATCH process.
-There is additional section on future works that includes a brief introduction to the Service Animal Adaptive Intervention Assessment (SAAIA).
+Lastly, a case scenario is discussed in each chapter to provide the reader with an example of how the assessment was used with an actual consumer.
+The last section of the book includes a focus on outcome studies in the areas of early childhood, education (primary secondary, and postsecondary), work, and functional independence.
+This section provides the reader insight into how to outline outcome measures within the MPT and MATCH process.
+There is an additional section on future works that includes a brief introduction to the Service Animal Adaptive Intervention Assessment.

-This book is targeted to the AT providers and policy makers (healthcare, education, and rehabilitation engineering), the university student pursuing a career in these areas, and the consumer of assistive technology.
+This book is targeted to the Assistive Technology Providers (ATP) and policymakers (health care, education, and rehabilitation engineering), the university student pursuing a career in these areas, and the consumer of assistive technology.